Kazmirchuk/nats-tcl/JsAPI.md

 | -sources | list of JSON | |

 For `-mirror` and `-sources` options, use the [nats::make_stream_source](#natsmake_stream_source--option-value) command to create a stream source configuration. <br/>
-Returns a JetStream response as a dict.
+Returns a JetStream reply (same as `stream_info`).
+### js update_stream *stream* ?-option *value*?..
+Updates the `stream` configuration with new options.
+Arguments and the return value are the same as in `add_stream`.
 ### js add_stream_from_json *json_config*
-Creates or updates a stream with configuration specified as JSON.
+Creates a stream with configuration specified as JSON.
 The stream name is taken from the JSON.
 ### js delete_stream *stream*
 Deletes the stream.
 ### js purge_stream *stream* ?-filter *subject*? ?-keep *int*? ?-seq *int*?